Detroit pizza man paints street, tries to save people dough

 “I mentioned it to the people writing the tickets.
 I said, ‘People don’t understand this is handicapped,’ and they said, ‘That’s their problem.
 They should read the sign,'” Sacco said.
 “That was the attitude.”

 The TV coverage and the blue paint got the city’s attention Wednesday.
 Public works director Ron Brundidge apologized for any confusion and acknowledged that the “signage could have been more clear.”
-He said sign changes are planned and the paint will be removed.
+He said sign changes would be made.

 “I did the right thing,” Sacco said, standing next to the bright pavement.